grgn96/grgn96/README.md

-- 👋 Hi, I’m @grgn96
+- 👋 Andrea Gargano
-- 👀 I’m interested in developing codes to manage robots (humanoid robots) social behaviours during social interactions with humans!
+- 👀 I’m interested in developing codes for affective computing, statistics and wearable sensors applications.
-- 🌱 I’m currently learning CLIPS and Python, as programming languages.
-I'm a student at UniPi (Pisa, Italy).
+- 🌱 I’m currently learning CLIPS, Python, and MATLAB as programming languages.
+I'm a PhD student at UniPi (Pisa, Italy).
 - 📫 How to reach me: andrea.grgn96@gmail.com

 <!---